truecharts/public/charts/stable/qbitrr/docs/installation-notes.md

 ### qBit

 This section has qBittorrent specific settings.
 Ensure that `Host`, `Port`, `UserName`, and `Password` all match your qBittorrent installation.
 The host and port can be located using the Heavyscript `heavyscript dns -a` command.
+It is not recommended to use internal links for this part.

 ### Sonarr/Radarr

 The following sections have Sonarr/Radarr specific settings.
 The template configuration file populates two instances for both Sonarr and Radarr by default.
 These can be renamed/deleted as needed to match your setup.
 Ensure that `URI`, `API` and `Category` are set correctly so that qBitrr can communicate with your Sonarr and Radarr installations.
+Here the internal linking url is recommended, you can find this by looking at the output of `heavyscript dns -a` again (e.g.: `URI = "http://sonarr.ix-sonarr.svc.cluster.local:8989/"`).
 The `Category` is what you have set in Sonarr/Radarr to use in qBittorrent (ie. movies, tv).

 ### Remaining Sonarr/Radarr Configurations